 Therapists earn significantly less than their supervisors.
 That said, they handle a lot of routine duties so that dentists can concentrate on more complicated procedures.
 The fact that they can assume some of the dentist’s roles, and they are a little less expensive, is enough to consider hiring more of them in dental practices.

 10. Embrace Teledentistry

 Thanks to teledentistry, patients now can exchange information about their dental health with dentists using real-time video communication.

 The American Teledentistry Association (ATDA) believes that teledentistry is much more cost-effective than conventional in-office visits.
 For instance, staff used to manage patient information or schedule appointments can be shared between offices, which in turn, lowers staffing costs.
 Less overhead costs for dental practices translate to lower service fees for patients.
 Also, with Internet-enabled phones and apps becoming synonymous with our lives, teledentistry conforms to society’s expectations—fast solutions and instant services.
 In short, teledentistry satisfies patients’ demands for efficiency and convenience.

 The combination of saved time, reduced costs, and increased convenience encourage patients residing even in the most remote areas to seek out dental services, affordably.

-For dental practices, though, that have already implemented one or two of these programs, it is advisable to enlighten patients on how they (programs) work.
+For dental practices that have already implemented one or two of these programs, it is advisable to enlighten patients on how the programs work.
 Whether your practice is accepting savings plans, offering new patients specials, or in-house financing, pass this information to your patients early on.
 That way, it will serve the intended purpose—increase access to affordable dental care in your locality.
 Also, this will establish your dental office as one of the few facilities that are willing to go the extra mile to help cut dental health care costs in the country.